e-mail: bok@dhit.pl

 kg/mm²

 In terms of safety, there are several recommendations regarding the use of these magnets.
-They should not be used in acidic, basic, organic environments or where solvents are present, and also in water or oil.
-Additionally, they can damage data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not always certain.
+They should not be used in acidic, basic, organic environments or in solvents, and also in water or oil.
+Furthermore, they can damage data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not guaranteed.

 In terms of properties in different environments, neodymium magnets are susceptible to corrosion, especially in conditions of high humidity.
-Therefore, they are often coated with coatings, such as silver, to shield them from environmental factors and prolong their durability.
-High temperatures exceeding 130°C can result in a loss of their magnetic properties, although there are specific types of neodymium magnets that can withstand temperatures up to 230°C.
+Therefore, they are often coated with thin coatings, such as silver, to shield them from environmental factors and prolong their durability.
+High temperatures exceeding 130°C can result in a loss of their magnetic strength, although there are specific types of neodymium magnets that can withstand temperatures up to 230°C.

-As for dangers, it is important to avoid using neodymium magnets in acidic conditions, basic environments, organic or solvent environments, unless they are adequately insulated.
-Additionally, their use is not recommended in water, oil, or in an atmosphere containing hydrogen, as they may lose their magnetic strength.
+As for dangers, it is important to avoid using neodymium magnets in acidic environments, basic environments, organic or solvent environments, unless they are adequately insulated.
+Additionally, their use is not recommended in water, oil, or in an atmosphere containing hydrogen, as they may lose their magnetic properties.

 Shopping tips